 The imperial couple also did not appear to mind when a schoolgirl took a picture of them and posted it to her Twitter account when they visited her prefecture - an action that divided opinion amongst the general public.
-Older generations saw it as hugely disrespectful, to many younger people it was just normal.
+Older generations saw it as hugely disrespectful, but to many younger people it was just normal.

 8. His post-tsunami role was hugely important

-His first-ever televised address was after the 2011 earthquake and disaster, which left about 20,000 people dead or missing and displaced tens of thousands.
+His first ever televised address was after the 2011 earthquake and disaster, which left about 20,000 people dead or missing and displaced tens of thousands.

 As with the latest speech, he spoke in polite but modern Japanese, rather than the courtly language unfamiliar to most of the public.

-"I hope from the bottom of my heart that the people will, hand in hand, treat each other with compassion and overcome these difficult times," he said.
+"I hope from the bottom of my heart that the people will, hand-in-hand, treat each other with compassion and overcome these difficult times," he said.

 With the understatement his office is known for, he said of the unfolding nuclear crisis at Fukushima: "I hope things will take a turn for the better."